Step 1. Your Online Application

 First, ask a high school or college math, science, engineering, robotics, or computer science teacher if they are willing to write a recommendation for you.
 Second, you will provide their name and email address through our online application.
 After you complete the recommendation section and confirm their contact information, your teacher will automatically receive an email from us detailing how to submit the recommendation on your behalf.

-TOEFL, IELTS, the Duolingo English Test (DET), or the Cambridge English Exam are recommended for applicants whose primary language is not English or students who have not attended an English language school for the last three years.
+TOEFL, IELTS, the Duolingo English Test, SAT, or ACT are recommended for applicants whose primary language is not English or students who have not attended an English language school for the last three years.

 Applicants should typically receive a minimum of 100 total for the Internet-based TOEFL (iBT) with preferred sub-scores of: